EnikAs/Compiler/README.md

 But this compiler translates code written in my language into X86-64 architectural instructions and creates an executable file based on them.

+For example, a program that calculates the factorial of 5 for 1000000 times has become **140** times faster.
 ## Syntax

 + **Each line must end with a `;` character.**